 There’s constant entertainment with the river as well: rafters floating down the river, fishermen competing against water birds to catch fish, and campers dispersed among random campsites.
 Oh yes, and fat wild turkeys that get rather confused on take off (we are still thankful they didn’t take out a bike!)

 At the end of the road, there’s a small hiking trail that will allow you to continue your journey along the river and make your way to the Columbia River.
-Be forewarned, there is an ~ 4 mile section of single track with some hike-a-bike.
+If you continue past our route, be forewarned, there is an ~ 4 mile section of single track with some hike-a-bike.
 Our Mother of the Mountain guys have investigated this section of trail and written a bit about it.
-A proposed route using this connector is detailed here.
-Read More
+A proposed route using this connector is detailed here. **Click to Read More

 The route is relatively flat with a few 100 foot climbs that are just long enough to make you winded.
 What slows you down is pausing or stopping to take photos because there are a million “Kodak” moments.

 For a longer option, start at Maupin City park and ride to the published start via the Deschutes River road on the east side of the river.
 This will add 20 miles and 300 feet of gain total.
-Thus, the out and back will be 54 miles and 1250 feet.
+So, the whole route out and back will be 54 miles and 1250 feet.
 This section is a paved, narrow winding road, with little traffic, that is very scenic.
-It is included in the Sherar’s Falls Gravel ride.
+It is included in the White River loop.
+An alternative spot to park is at Imperial River Company (a great place to grab a burger and brew afterwards), a few hundred yards to the west.
+Please go inside and touch base before doing so.

 Adventure / Gravel Route